Luke0094/A-Better-Way-Through-Internet/README.md

 - ✅ **Disable fingerprinting** when possible
 - ✅ **Block trackers and ads** natively

 **Important point:** These configurations are fundamental for secure browsing and should be applied regardless of the browser chosen.
-All the steps below will be a good point to block any 3rd party cookies from your browser (check your settings and search for Privacy and Security) and block any connection that does not come with HTTPS.

 </details>